Teodor92/Project-Company-Life/specification/user-stories/job-ads-admin.md

 # List job ads administration

-This page allows administrators to view all the job ads users in the application, add new ones and delete/edit exiting ones.
+This page allows administrators to view all the job ads users in the application, add new ones and delete/edit existing ones.

 ## Page wireframe